-Consider this: over 22 Premier League seasons featuring hundreds of centre-forwards, the magical 30-goal mark has only been breached nine times.
+Consider this: over 25 Premier League seasons featuring hundreds of centre-forwards, the magical 30-goal mark has only been breached nine times.
 Six men - Andy Cole, Thierry Henry, Kevin Phillips, Cristiano Ronaldo, Robin van Persie and Luis Suarez, all at their absolute peaks, have done it once each.
 Wayne Rooney, Didier Drogba, Ruud van Nistelrooy, Robbie Fowler, Michael Owen and Ian Wright never managed the feat.
-Alan Shearer did it three times.
+Harry Kane is coming close.
+But Alan Shearer did it three times.

 That season, he could barely miss.
-He found the net on 34 occasions, equalling Andy Cole’s record for Newcastle United, set a year earlier.
-Nobody has come close to the tally since, and the mark still stands (Ronaldo and Suarez got 31 in their season-long rampages, Van Persie, Henry and Phillips all hit 30).
+He found the net 34 times, equalling Andy Cole’s record for Newcastle United, set a year earlier.
+Nobody has come close to the tally since, and the mark still stands (Ronaldo and Suarez got 31 in their season-long rampages; Van Persie, Henry and Phillips all hit 30).

 Bargain of the century

-But the Geordie – poached from Southampton for £3.6 million from under Alex Ferguson’s hooter – was to prove the bargain of the century for the Lancastrian steel baron who bankrolled the side.
+But Shearer – poached from Southampton for £3.6 million from under Alex Ferguson’s hooter – would prove the bargain of the century for the Lancastrian steel baron who bankrolled the side.

 Big Al got vital strikes in wins over Arsenal, Chelsea, Manchester City, Coventry and Southampton; he thumped hat-tricks against QPR, West Ham and Ipswich Town.
-But ultimately, Shearer was the difference when it counted most.
+Ultimately, he was the difference when it counted most.
 After a wobbly goalless draw with Leeds, Ferguson – manager of title rivals Manchester United – used some classic mind games by claiming that Rovers would have to “finish like Devon Loch” if they were going to blow the title.

 Going the distance

-The crafty comparison to the famous blundering nag seemed to work.
+The crafty comparison to that famous blundering nag seemed to work.
 Blackburn collapsed at Manchester City and West Ham.
-Ferguson ramped things up further and suggested Blackburn may be lacking nerve, leading to Flowers blowing his top in a tremendous TV rant (“don’t talk to me about bottle!”) – and a perfect Shearer riposte.
-A fine performance and a goal against his hometown club, Newcastle United, saw Blackburn emerge as 1-0 winners and the rot came to a stop.
+Ferguson ramped things up further and suggested Rovers may be lacking nerve, leading to Flowers blowing his top in a tremendous TV rant (“don’t talk to me about bottle!”) – and a perfect Shearer riposte.
+A fine performance and a goal against his hometown club, Newcastle United, helped Blackburn emerge as 1-0 winners and the rot came to a stop.

 In the end, it was United who lacked the most bottle.
 The title went down to the final day of the season, and Rovers blew their lines by losing at Anfield (after a week of ridiculous speculation about how Liverpool would let them win because they didn’t want to see another United title triumph).
 But Ferguson’s men also faltered, managing just a draw at Upton Park.
 Shearer had secured his one and only Premiership title.

-In typical no-nonsense style, Shearer famously went home to creosote his fence the next day (although he later revealed that his father-in-law in fact did the creosoting, while he merely brought out refreshments).
-That oft-repeated anecdote gave Shearer the reputation of something of a dullard, and his straightforward attitude to life and football still skews the judgement of those who would argue that the grace and elan of Henry, or the cunning artistry of Suarez or Van Persie made for better players.
+In typical no-nonsense style, Shearer famously went home to creosote his fence the next day (although he later revealed that his father-in-law, in fact, did the creosoting while he merely brought out refreshments).
+That oft-repeated anecdote gave Shearer the reputation of a dullard, and his straightforward attitude to life and football still skews the judgement of those who would argue that the grace and elan of Henry, or the cunning artistry of Suarez or Van Persie, made for better players.